altaired/katacoda-scenarios/scheduled-kubeless/step3.md

 `kubectl create deployment http-endpoint --image=katacoda/docker-http-server`{{execute}}

-We can verify that everything went well by listing the pods in the cluster, use `kubectl get pods`{{execute}} to do this.
+We can verify that everything went well by listing the pods in the cluster; use `kubectl get pods`{{execute}} to do this.

-You should see that there is one pod running prefixed http-endpoint.
+You should see that there is one pod running with the prefix `http-endpoint`.

 ## Service